YairHalberstadt/stronginject/docs/Home.md

 ### Containers

-A container is esentially a factory that knows how to create an instance of a type on demand, and then dispose of it once it's no longer needed.
+A container is esentially a factory that knows how to provide an instance of a type on demand, and then dispose of it once it's no longer needed.

 ### [[Registration]]